joelewis012/RF_Rosetta/README.md

 RF Rosetta is a **passive RF signal identification tool** for the Flipper Zero.
-It listens across the Sub-GHz spectrum, captures any signal that rises above the noise floor, analyses its physical characteristics — frequency, modulation, pulse timing, repetition pattern, bandwidth — and matches them against a database of 50+ known wireless protocols.
+It listens across the Sub-GHz spectrum, captures any signal that rises above the noise floor, analyses its physical characteristics. frequency, modulation, pulse timing, repetition pattern, bandwidth and matches them against a database of 50+ known wireless protocols.

 It then tells you not just *what it is*, but everything meaningful about it: what